VW Bug Ads

 1969

-VW Bug - Black and white 9 3/4" x 13" ad has a photo of a man who has just pulled his VW Bug up to a Volkswagen Repair Shop and one of the service technicians has raised the engine cover and is looking under the engine.
-The ad headline reminds us that "When you're in trouble there's no place like home" This ad is larger than my scanner bed so the outer edges of the ad will not be visible in the scanned view.
+VW Bug - Black and white 9 3/4" x 13" ad that reassures you that VW Dealers are around and they do have a good supply of parts for any problem you VW might encounter.
+The ad has a photo of a man who has just pulled his VW Bug up to a Volkswagen Repair Shop and one of the service technicians has raised the engine cover and is looking under the engine.
+The ad headline reminds us that "When you're in trouble there's no place like home".
+It talks about the training and skill that every mechanic that works ad a Volkswagen dealership has.

 May 9, 1969